 The Asam Classical Soloists were founded in 2007 by Ingmar Beck who is leading the ensemble playing the hapsichord.
 The repertoire of the ensemble is mainly based on works of the times of Baroque and Classic.
 In the last years the Asam Classical Soloists performed at Forum "Alte Musik" Fürstenfeld, in the Münchner Residenz and in the Himmelfahrt Church München-Sendling, including two concerts with the Augsburg Boys' Chorus.

 Ingmar Beck was conducting the final concert of the huge Bavarian scholarship program klasse.im.puls with Nuremberg Symphony Orchestra in May.
 On the program of the concert, which was sold out for weeks, was the 9th symphony "New World" of Antonín Dvořák, a medley of Gershwin's Porgy & Bess, and a hymn of the Nuremberg composer Heinrich Hartl.
-The Bavarian TV (BR) documented the whole project in a video clip:
+The Bavarian TV (BR) documented the whole project (archive).

 The summer programm of the Aspen Music Festival 2017 is released.
 Additionally to his work as Assistant Conductor Ingmar Beck will conduct various concerts, including a symphony orchestra concert and two family concerts.